 The Wholesale Price Index (WPI) was the name of the program from its inception in 1902 until 1978, when it was renamed the Producer Price Index.
 At the same time, emphasis was shifted from one index encompassing the whole economy to the SOP system consisting of three main indexes covering stages of production in the economy.
 By changing emphasis, BLS minimized the double counting phenomenon inherent in aggregate commodity-based indexes.
 In 2014, PPI shifted from the SOP system to the FD-ID system.
 The FD-ID system expands primary aggregate index coverage beyond the SOP system through the addition of prices and weights for services, construction, government purchases, and exports.

 The change in name from Wholesale Price Index to Producer Price Index did not include a change in index methodology, and the continuity of the price index data was unaffected.
 The name change reflects the theoretical model of the output price index that underlies the PPI.
 (See BLS Working Paper 44, "On the Theory of Industrial Price Measurement: Output Price Indexes.")
 In addition, the term Wholesale Price Index was misleading in that the index never measured price change in the wholesale market.
 No indexes were discontinued as a result of the changes in terminology or analytical emphasis.

 4. How does the Producer Price Index differ from the Consumer Price Index?

-While both the PPI and CPI measure price change over time for a fixed set of goods and services; they differ in two critical areas: (1) the composition of the set of goods and services, and (2) the types of prices collected for the included goods and services.
+While both the PPI and CPI measure price change over time for a fixed set of goods and services, the CPI and PPI differ for three main reasons:

 For more information see "How Does the Producer Price Index Differ from the Consumer Price Index?"